dazinator/CrmRequire/README.md

 # The problem
-Imagine you write an application that queries a custom entity in Dynamics CRM.
+Imagine you write an application that part way through processing, queries a custom entity in Dynamics CRM

 You deploy your application to a UAT environment and it all works swimmingly.

-However, when you deploy your application to the LIVE environment - it all falls over - because someone forgot to create the custom entity in the LIVE CRM.
+You later deploy your application to the LIVE environment.
+It all falls over part way through processing.
+You look through the logs - oops - someone has forgotton to create that custom entity your application requires, in the LIVE CRM.

 ## What's happening?
 Your application has a runtime dependency on that entity being in Dynamics CRM.
 However your application has not done any intelligent checking of this dependency and therefore it ends up failing whilst its halfway through processing that invoice, or adjusting that exchange rate.
 This is bad!

 # How does this help me?
-CrmRequire will help you be more explicit about what your runtime dependencies on CRM are, and it will enable you to identify early if there is a problem.
-This allows your application to intelligently disable functionality if the CRM dependencies are not met.
+CrmRequire will help you be more explicit about what your application rquires in terms of runtime dependencies on CRM, and it will enable you to identify early if there is missing dependency.
+This allows your application to intelligently disable functionality if the CRM dependencies are not met - with clear indicators as to whatt he problem is.
 This is better!